 Question: What’s the best shirt to DTG print on?

 100% cotton is the best for DTG printing because cotton is a natural fiber that absorbs the water based ink used in DTG printers, but not all cotton performs the same.
-With DTG, it’s important you choose a shirt with as smooth a surface as possible so you don’t get stray fibers affecting the print.
+With DTG, it’s important you choose blank tank tops, blank shirts, or blank hoodies with as smooth a surface as possible so you don’t get stray fibers affecting the print.
 Avoid any carded open end or C.O.E. cotton–these are those heavy, scratchy, cheap tees.
 Check out a recent post we did comparing how different types of cotton print with DTG.

 It is possible to print on fabrics like our triblends, heathers and flowy, but it takes a lot of testing for a print shop to get the settings right.
 If you want to do DTG printing on fabrics other than 100% just make sure that you work with a print shop that is experienced with the type of blend you want to print.
 For more on DTG printing on blends, check out this post.